skienzmatishun/rippreport/content/p/fairhopes-golden-key/index.md

   llm_score: 65
   recency_score: 3.0655858073605606
   rank: 10
+summary: Ahead of the Fairhope municipal election, we expose how the Catalyst machine backs Sherry Sullivan to control city appointments and land development.
+Councilmen Jack Burrell, Kevin Boone, and Robert Brown repeatedly protect insider developers while trying to strip power from Mayor Karin Wilson.
+Fairhope voters must elect Deb Hopkins, Joshua Gammon, and Howell Gibbens to break the cabal’s stranglehold on city hall.
 ---
 Tomorrow citizens of Fairhope will go to the polls, rain or shine.
 Most citizens do not understand some of the inner political workings of the city, like appointments.